artsycoder533/portfolio/README.md

 ## Overview

-I am a Self-Taught Front End Developer who enjoys creating responsive and interactive websites and applications.
-I am skilled in HTML5, CSS3, Sass and Javascript.
+I am a Self-Taught Front-End Developer who enjoys creating responsive and interactive websites and applications.
+I am currently skilled in HTML5, CSS3, Sass and JavaScript.

-I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in the Social Sciences field.
-I have a passion for helping others by using technology to create a solution to their problems.
+I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections.
+I have always had a passion for helping others and now desire to use technology to provide solutions.

 ### Screenshot